paul-hammant/ContinuousIsolation.com/README.md

 This is a [Hugo](https://gohugo.io/getting-started/installing/) site that auto-deploys on commit/push.

 Articles are in the content/ folder.
-You'll need a TOML front-matter section (copy one of the others).
+You will need a TOML front-matter section (copy one of the others).
 Hugo uses [blackfriday](https://github.com/russross/blackfriday) markdown syntax.

 The Hugo theme used [its own